carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

   <img src="{{ page.root }}/fig/02-05-08.png" alt="Upload data with R studio."
      width="826"
      height="235"
-     alt="A menu with the option Upload selected is shown in the R studio interface" />
+     alt="The Upload button is highlighted." />
 </a>

 2. After an emergent window is displayed on your screen, select “Select file”.